McBern/EntryGridJS/README.md

 "# EntryGridJS"
 "# EntryGridJS"

+A JQuery Plugin created to help web developers with their rich data entry project requirements.
+It's easy to use and fully customizable.
+Free for commercial and personal use.
+For more info visit <a href="https://www.entrygridjs.com" target="_blank">https://www.entrygridjs.com</a>

 <b>EntryGrid JS is focused on data entry.
 It is inspired by Microsoft NAV data entry component.</b>

 <b>Features:</b><br/>